 America the Beautiful Pass — I mentioned this above, but it bears repeating: a national park pass is a must on a Utah national parks road trip!

 If you don’t have one before leaving, each of the Mighty Five does sell the in-person.

 Travel Insurance (For You) — We don’t ever suggest traveling without travel insurance–anything can happen, and an epic road trip is definitely a case of better safe than sorry.
-We use and recommend World Nomads for most road trip destinations around the world.
+Check travel insurance policy inclusions and prices for your trip here.